DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Introduction

 \subsection{Our Contribution}

-This work propose a framework and explore all the necessary steps to successfully cloak processes against side-channel attacks as well as the defenses a malicious party can use to bypass the cloaking.
-More specifically in this paper we; \begin{itemize} \item show that crypto processes can be profiled with high accuracy via their side-channel leakage using deep learning and various classical machine learning models.
+In this work, we propose a framework and explore the necessary steps to cloak processes against SCAs as well as the defenses a malicious party can use.
+More specifically in this paper we; \begin{itemize} \item show how to profile crypto processes with high accuracy via their side-channel leakage using deep learning and various classical machine learning models.
 We classify 20 types of processes using readily available, high resolution Hardware Performance Counters (HPC).
-Further, we investigate the effect of parameter choices like the number of features, samples and data collection intervals on the accuracy of such classifiers. \item present the use of adversarial learning methods to craft perturbations and add them to the system hardware trace to cloak the side-channel leakage of private processes.
-We show that this is a strong defense against an attacker using DL classifiers. \item test and quantify the efficiency of different adversarial learning methods against leakage classifiers and present the quality and applicability of each attack. \item show that even when adversarial defense methods such as adversarial re-training and defensive distillation are employed by the attacker, adversarial perturbations still manage to cloak the process in many settings. \end{itemize}
+Further, we investigate the effect of parameter choices like the number of features, samples and data collection intervals on the accuracy of such classifiers. \item present the use of AL methods to craft perturbations and add them to the system hardware trace to cloak the side-channel leakage of private processes.
+We show that this is a strong defense against an attacker using DL classifiers. \item test and quantify the efficiency of different AL methods and present the accuracy and applicability of each attack. \item show that even when adversarial defense methods adversarial re-training or defensive distillation is employed by the attacker, adversarial perturbations still manage to cloak the process. \end{itemize}